HypixelDev/ModAPI/README.md

 ## Developer Usage

+It is recommended to read over the [FAQ](https://github.com/HypixelDev/ModAPI/wiki/FAQ) on the GitHub Wiki before implementing the Mod API.

 For using the Mod API you will need to add it as a dependency to your project.
 This can be done via the public Hypixel Maven repository.